4minitz/4minitz/doc/admin/adminguide.md

 * If the feature is switched off, it is not possible to upload, remove or download attachments via the webapp.
 * Users are not able to see or download attachments for meetings where they are not invited.
-Users are only able to upload attachtments to meeting series where they have either the moderator or uploader role.
+Users are only able to upload attachments to meeting series where they have either the moderator or uploader role.
 * If you toggle the feature on => off no files will be deleted.
 So it's save to switch the feature off temporarily.